Aryan-dev007/Minimal-vimrc/README.md

 vim -u /path/to/thisvimrc/minimal.vimrc

-Updated Folding, better syntax highlighting, colorscheme for terminal users see line 232 in minimal.vimrc.
+Updated Folding, better syntax highlighting, colorscheme for terminal users see line 232 in .vimrc.